ctfer-io/chall-manager/webdocs/dev-guides/extensions/index.md

 The original idea comes from the [JointCyberRange](https://jointcyberrange.nl), the following architecture is our proposal to solve the problem.
 In the "MultiStep challenge" problem they would like to have Jeopardy-style challenges constructed as a chain of steps, where each step has its own flag.
 To completly flag the challenge, the player have to get all flags in the proper order.
 Their target environment is an integration in CTFd as a plugin, and challenges deployed to Kubernetes.

 Deploying those instances, isolating them, janitoring if necessary are requirements, thus would have been reimplemented.
-But chall-manager can deploy scenarios to whatever environment.
+A clever use of Chall-Manager is to make use of its capabilities.
 Our proposal is then to cut the problem in two parts according to the [Separation of Concerns Principle](https://en.wikipedia.org/wiki/Separation_of_concerns):
-- a **CTFd plugin** that implement a new challenge type, and communicate with chall-manager
+- a **CTFd plugin** that implement a new challenge type, the multi-step/multi-flag behavior and communicate with Chall-Manager for infrastructure provisionning ;
-- **chall-manager** to deploy the instances
+- **chall-manager** to deploy the instances.

 The `connection_info` can be unchanged from its native usage in chall-manager.